swapnilgupta14/FastAPI-Server/README.md

    ```
     pip install -r requirements.txt
    ```
+  make sure you are in the current directory where requirements.txt is present in the application
 ### 4. Running the Server

 To run the FastAPI server, use the following command: